Victims can bring a premises liability lawsuit if they are bitten by bedbugs while

 - Failing to take reasonable steps to prevent such an infestation.

 Example: In 2017, a Los Angeles jury awarded $3.5 million to 16 current and former tenants of the Park La Brea apartment complex.
-The jury found that the landlord knew the building was infested with bedbugs but failed to warn new tenants.
+The jury found that the landlord of the apartment building knew the building was infested with bedbugs but failed to warn new tenants.

 The plaintiffs were awarded between $44,000 and $580,000 each for damages such as sleeplessness, anxiety and humiliation at work.4

-Property owners in California have a general obligation to maintain their properties in a “habitable” condition.5
+Property owners have a general obligation to maintain their properties in a “habitable” condition.5

 “Habitable” means suitable and fit for a person to live in.
 A habitable property is free of defects that endanger the health and safety of occupants.6